rusriver/nutz/logger/README.txt

     14) Ability to use reported metrics for ML systems and other pattern finding algorithms, for determining the health and runtime state and modes of operation of services.

+    15) Added the inactication functionality, which allows to efficiently deactivate some LPs, and via an ActicationHook activate them on demand.
+The hook is executed on setting the Msgtag(), because only then it makes sense.

+        To make sure inactivated LPs incur minimum CPU overhead on useless attachment of data, please use this chain idiom:

+            event.Inactive().Msgtag().AllOtherData()....

+        That's because the ActivationHook is called in Msgtag() specifically.

+        Some rules of thumb, if the the ActivationHook is set, and is about to reactivate it:

+            If the logger was inactivated, then any data set before the Msgtag() will be bypassed, and data set after it will be set.

+            If the event was inactivated, then any data set before the Msgtag() will be be bypassed, and data set after it will be set.

+            If the logger was active, then any data set on event before the Inactive() will be set, and not bypassed.

 --